-• Incident Reports at Clinical sites and CU/GPTC must be filled out within 24 hours post-injury, and student must notify the Clinical Setting's clinical preceptor and the Program Clinical Coordinator.
+Incident Reports at Clinical sites and CU/GPTC must be filled out within 24 hours post-injury, and student must notify the Clinical Setting's clinical preceptor and the Program Clinical Coordinator as soon as possible.
 (If copy of Clinical Education Setting Incident Report is put in student file, CU/ GPTC Incident Report is not necessary.)